Emergent structures in open EFTs: Introduction

 The organisation of this work is as follows.
 In sec.~\ref{sec:open_gauge} we first examine the open superfluid action and then construct an open extension of Maxwell theory within the higher-form formulation.
-In sec.~\ref{sec:gravity} we explore open extensions of the Einstein–Hilbert action and demonstrate the existence of identities between the equations of motion.
-Finally, in sec.~\ref{sec:conclusions} we summarize our conclusions.
+In sec.~\ref{sec:gravity} we explore open extensions of the Einstein–Hilbert action and examine when identities exist between the equations of motion to guarantee consistency of the problem.
+Finally, in sec.~\ref{sec:conclusions} we summarize our main findings.